 The housing market in the state of Washington is a hot one right now, with home prices on a steady rise, demand strong, and inventory short.

-Previously, we explained how some housing analysts and economists are making bold predictions for the Washington State real estate market through 2018 and into 2019.
+Previously, we explained how some housing analysts and economists are making bold predictions for the Washington State real estate market through 2021.
 Home prices in the area are expected to outpace the national average over the coming months.

 This is particularly true within the Seattle metro area, and it’s largely the result of chronically low inventory within the housing market.

-According to the most recent housing market reports, all of the major cities in Washington had less than a 2-month supply of homes in February 2018.
-The nation as a whole had about a 3.2-month supply of homes for sale in February.
+According to the most recent housing market reports, all of the major cities in Washington had less than a 1.3-month supply of homes in January 2021.
+The nation as a whole had about a 1.9-month supply of homes for sale in January.
 And both of these numbers fall short of what is considered a “balanced” or normal real estate market.

 According to most economists, a healthy real estate market has between a 5- and 6-month supply of homes for sale.
 In theory, that means it would take 5 to 6 months to sell all of the homes currently listed for sale if no new ones came onto the market in the interim.
 It’s just a standardized way to measure inventory within a housing market.
 And Washington State is still falling short.

-Tacoma and Seattle had the lowest inventory levels in February, with a 0.7-month and a 0.8-month supply, respectively.
+King County had the lowest inventory levels in January, with a 0.71-month supply.
 Above all else, this is why Washington State keeps generating positive housing market and home price forecasts.
 House values across the state are expected to continue rising as a result of the supply-and-demand imbalance.